MVIVN/new-calculator/README.md

 # new-calculator
-2nd attempt at building a calculator after botching the first attempt
+This is my 2nd attempt at building a calculator after botching the first attempt.
+My first attempt had become extremely convoluted, to the extent that I couldn't even follow my own logic, which made solving problems virtually impossible.
+This is an attempt to hit the reset button and make a calculator which is written in a more consistent and logical manner, building on the lessons from my first attempt.